activeldap/activeldap/doc/text/tutorial.md

 irb* end
 ```

-Now, class User will have a method called 'groups' which will retrieve all
+Now, class `User` will have a method called `groups` which will
-Group objects that a user is in.
+retrieve all `Group` objects that a user is in.

 ```text
 irb> me = User.find('drewry')